Below is a summary of the CO2 services we currently offer. More detailed information can be found further down this page.

 There are a lot reasons why a beer could be coming out foamy.
 Here are a couple common ones.

-There is just one facility in Ontario that recertifies tanks, and they are perpetually back logged with tanks.
+There are very few facilities in Ontario that recertify tanks, and they are perpetually back logged with tanks.
 The actual process is pretty quick, but it takes a while to get to the front of the line.
 Sometimes it can be sooner, but we want to establish that it will be a long wait normally!